M17-Project/TR-9/README.md

 # TR-9

 **Read ERRATA.txt before building the mainboard!**

 TR-9 is a handheld transceiver (HT) for the M17 standard.
 Its specification can be found [here](https://github.com/sp5wwp/M17_spec).
-This repo contains SW4STM32 project for the TR-9 board, TR-9 case design files, KiCAD schematics, gerber files and a sample codeplug.
-CubeMX version used: **4.27.0**.
+This repo contains KiCAD schematics and gerber files.

+The source code has been moved to [M17-project/TR-9_firmware](https://github.com/m17-project/TR-9_firmware).
+The codeplug example has been moved to [TR-9_Codeplug](https://github.com/M17-Project/codeplug)

 # Capabilities
 The TR-9 Radio will be capable of the following: